-- 1. The Unit has two continuous segments of sandstone that exceed 10 ft. in thickness, although - 2.
-The packer test results (see Hanson, 2019a) are less than 1 x 10^{-4} cm/s.
+- 1. The Unit has two continuous segments of sandstone that exceed 10 ft. in thickness, - 2.
+Although the packer test results (see Hanson, 2019a) are less than 1 x 10-4 cm/s.

-Although groundwater is present in the Unlithified and upper/lower Bedrock Units, there is no groundwater used associated with any of the operations at the Marion Power Plant.
-Additionally, since SIPC owns the property immediately surrounding the Marion Power Plant and Lake of Egypt, there is no off-site migration of groundwater.
+Although groundwater is present in the Unlithified and upper/lower Bedrock Units, there is no groundwater use associated with any of the operations at the Marion Power Plant.
+Additionally, given existing groundwater data and because SIPC owns the property immediately surrounding the Marion Power Plant and Lake of Egypt, there is no off-site migration of groundwater.
 The nearest water well is located at the Lake of Egypt County Club, approximately 2,500 feet south southeast from Emery Pond and is screened from 65-90 feet below ground surface.
 This water well is also located on SIPC property.